 10. Get a Membership to a Gym

-If you want to stay fit and make friends at the same time, join a gym (or a yoga studio, if that is more your style).
+If you want to stay fit and make friends at the same time, grab your sneakers or yoga mat and join a gym.
 By going frequently, you will start to see the same people and, in time, you will grow more comfortable with starting conversations.
 It’s an easy transition to invite workout partners to a meal after your time at the gym or studio.

 11. Participate on a Sports Team